carpentries/instructor-training/_episodes/18-management.md

 >>  with the class.
 Monitor the shared notes, keep an eye
 >>  on the learners to see who's struggling, jot down some feedback to
 >>  give your teaching partner at the next break - anything that
 >>  contributes to the lesson is better than anything that does not.
-It's
+It is
 >>  easier for the other instructor to take a break to catch up on outside
 >>  work (like email) if there are at least
 >>  three instructors or sufficient helpers to make sure that the main